basp/linie/src/Genie/README.md

 Assert.True(w.Y.HigherBound >= -2);
 ```

-Note that in this case we are using `Genie` with the included compound `Vector2<T>` structure.
-If you are just doing straight up math it is probably better to not use `Genie` unless you really need the `EFloat`.

-All `Math` operations that make sense should be `Vector3<T>`, `Vector4<T>`, etc. The library will delegate either to `Math` or `MathF` in the case of double or float respectively.
-It also has builtin support for the `EFloat` type and it is pretty easy to extend the *math providers* in case of exotic requirements.

-> Note that this is still a work in progress so no all `Math` methods and operators are implemented yet.

 ## overview
-The goal of Genie is to support vector arithmetic over general floating point types in a reasonably speedy fashion.
+The goal of Genie is to support vector arithmetic over general numeric point types in a reasonably speedy fashion.
 In order to accomplish this, a lot of interfaces are implicit and not directly specified by the code.
 The reason for this is that `Genie` depends on **statically** compiling the arithmetic your code will use.

 > This means that eventually all *primitive* types that can be used **will** have to implement implicit `Math` interface for a large part.